Why study here?

 Manchester is the birthplace of chemical engineering, and we continue to excel in its teaching and research.

-We are ranked 4th in the UK for chemical engineering, and 26th in the world.QS World University Rankings 2018
+We are ranked 5th in the UK for chemical engineering and 8th in Europe.QS World University Rankings 2021

 Studying with us can make you highly employable in a wide range of industries - our location in the heart of the UK's North West manufacturing hub, our links with big companies like Unilever and Siemens, and our excellent experimental facilities, all mean you will gain the skills and contacts you need for a successful career whatever you decide you do.